 This article provides a detailed timeline, for the public record, of post-hoc changes made to the research protocol for the first natural therapy reviewed in 2012-15 (homeopathy), and how these changes impacted the findings.
 The approach developed for this review provided the template for how the other 15 natural therapies were assessed.
 For further background to the genesis of these reviews, read here.

-These details are included in a Complaint being investigated by the Commonwealth Ombudsman of alleged misconduct in the 2015 NHMRC Homeopathy Review, which is expected to conclude soon.
+These details are included in a Complaint being investigated by the Commonwealth Ombudsman of alleged misconduct in the 2015 NHMRC Homeopathy Review.

 Misconduct/fraud in clinical research is recognised as a widespread problem and is surprisingly common in the conduct of health-related systematic reviews .
 The NHMRC recognises this issue and states that it “takes all research integrity matters very seriously“.
 According to the NHMRC Fraud Control Framework 2020-22: